NEAR-Hispano/identicon/docs/api/accounts-api.md

   Content-Type: application/json
   Accept: application/json
 body:
-  session: "session key"
+  session: "session_key"
   requires_password: false
   requires_passcode: true
 ~~~

 Errors:
 - `400 Bad request`:  Incomplete or malformed body.
 Must fullfill request format.
 - `401 Unauthorized`:  User not registered.
 Must go to `accounts/signup`.

-### POST /accounts/login
+### POST `/accounts/login`

-When the user has completed the signup or recovery phases, and has entered the received passcode, so we can establish an authentiacted and authorized connection with the server.
+When the user has completed the signup or recovery phases, and has entered the received passcode, so we can establish an authenticated and authorized connection with the server.

 **Request**: